gloveboxes/Ubuntu-for-Azure-Developers/README.md

 I've tended to stick with the LTS releases of Ubuntu Linux, better support, examples, documentation etc. With the release of [Ubuntu 18.04 LTS](https://www.ubuntu.com/desktop) I decided it was time to upgrade from Ubuntu 16.04 LTS system.

-## Installing Linux on a DELL XPS 15/Precision 5530
+## Installing Ubuntu 20.04 on a DELL Precision 5530

 1. [Installing Ubuntu 20.04 on a DELL Precision 5530](./docs/dell-precision-5530.md)